moq-wg/moq-transport/draft-ietf-moq-transport.md

   Parameters (..) ...,
 }
 ~~~
-{: #moq-transport-subscribe-ns-format title="MOQT SUBSCRIBE_ANNOUNCEMENTS
+{: #moq-transport-subscribe-ns-format title="MOQT SUBSCRIBE_ANNOUNCES Message"}
-Message"}

 * Track Namespace Prefix: An ordered N-Tuple of byte fields which are matched
 against track namespaces known to the publisher.
 For example, if the publisher
 is a relay that has received ANNOUNCE messages for namespaces ("example.com",
 "meeting=123", "participant=100") and ("example.com", "meeting=123",
-"participant=200"), a SUBSCRIBE_ANNOUNCEMENTS for ("example.com", "meeting=123")
+"participant=200"), a SUBSCRIBE_ANNOUNCES for ("example.com", "meeting=123")
 would match both.

 * Parameters: The parameters are defined in {{version-specific-params}}.

-The publisher will respond with SUBSCRIBE_ANNOUNCEMENTS_OK or
+The publisher will respond with SUBSCRIBE_ANNOUNCES_OK or
-SUBSCRIBE_ANNOUNCEMENTS_ERROR.
-If the SUBSCRIBE_ANNOUNCEMENTS is successful,
+SUBSCRIBE_ANNOUNCES_ERROR.
+If the SUBSCRIBE_ANNOUNCES is successful,
 the publisher will forward any matching ANNOUNCE messages to the subscriber
 that it has not yet sent.
 If the set of matching ANNOUNCE messages changes, the
 publisher sends the corresponding ANNOUNCE or UNANNOUNCE message.

 A subscriber cannot make overlapping namespace subscriptions on a single
 session.
-Within a session, if a publisher receives a SUBSCRIBE_ANNOUNCEMENTS
+Within a session, if a publisher receives a SUBSCRIBE_ANNOUNCES
 with a Track Namespace Prefix that is a prefix of an earlier
-SUBSCRIBE_ANNOUNCEMENTS or vice versa, it MUST respond with
+SUBSCRIBE_ANNOUNCES or vice versa, it MUST respond with
-SUBSCRIBE_ANNOUNCEMENTS_ERROR, with error code SUBSCRIBE_ANNOUNCEMENTS_OVERLAP.
+SUBSCRIBE_ANNOUNCES_ERROR, with error code SUBSCRIBE_ANNOUNCES_OVERLAP.

 The publisher MUST ensure the subscriber is authorized to perform this
 namespace subscription.

-SUBSCRIBE_ANNOUNCEMENTS is not required for a publisher to send ANNOUNCE and
+SUBSCRIBE_ANNOUNCES is not required for a publisher to send ANNOUNCE and
 UNANNOUNCE messages to a subscriber.
 It is useful in applications or relays
 where subscribers are only interested in or authorized to access a subset of
 available announcements.

-## UNSUBSCRIBE_ANNOUNCEMENTS {#message-unsub-ann}
+## UNSUBSCRIBE_ANNOUNCES {#message-unsub-ann}

-A subscriber issues a `UNSUBSCRIBE_ANNOUNCEMENTS` message to a publisher
+A subscriber issues a `UNSUBSCRIBE_ANNOUNCES` message to a publisher
 indicating it is no longer interested in ANNOUNCE and UNANNOUNCE messages for
 the specified track namespace prefix.

-The format of `UNSUBSCRIBE_ANNOUNCEMENTS` is as follows:
+The format of `UNSUBSCRIBE_ANNOUNCES` is as follows:

 ~~~
-UNSUBSCRIBE_ANNOUNCEMENTS Message {
+UNSUBSCRIBE_ANNOUNCES Message {
   Type (i) = 0x14,
   Length (i),
   Track Namespace Prefix (tuple)